Irvine Welsh portrait, by Rankin

 Do you still do all of those things?

 Yeah, I do all that in Chicago.
 It’s important also to hang out with people who are a bit of a pain in the ass and all that, but are interesting rather than comfortable.
 As you get older you want comfortable, and there’s something in me that rebels against comfortable.
-But I’m always seeking out the interesting rather than the comfortable.

 I was watching Candyman last night for Halloween, which is set in Chicago…

 I really like that movie!
 It’s set in Cabrini Green, which has been torn down now.
 It was one of the big black ghettos on the north side.
 The racial segregation in this city continues at a pace, and they’ve torn it down and relocated all the families onto the South Side.
-I hate the ethnic polarisation in America.
+I hate the ethnic polarization in America.
 You can’t help but see it.
 Where I live in Chicago is a very white neighbourhood.
-And Chicago is one of the most multi-ethnic cities in America, but it’s not really – it’s like wedges of different ethnicities stuck together.
+And Chicago is one of the most multi-ethnic cities in America, but it’s not really—it’s like wedges of different ethnicities stuck together.
 There’s a great map online that shows America by ethnicity.
 If you pull up Chicago, you will see this enormous divide.
 I mean, South Africa during apartheid probably wasn’t as divided as this.

 You’ve always been a political writer.
 Skagboys presents heroin addiction as a consequence of the decline in industry in the north of the UK.
 Is that something you saw firsthand?

 Yeah.
 If there is no employment, no educational opportunities, no career opportunities, no sporting or leisure facilities, what else is there but drugs?
 They’re going to win by default.
-That’s never talked about, never addressed – how drugs won by default through the absence of anything else.
+That’s never talked about, never addressed—how drugs won by default through the absence of anything else.

 People need dramatic highs…

 They need highs, which the drug gives, but also the whole culture around the drug, which is kind of the compelling drama people need.
-People don’t realise it, but the workplace provides drama – finishing a project, bonding, the highs and lows of promotions and disciplinaries, office affairs.
+People don’t realise it, but the workplace provides drama—finishing a project, bonding, the highs and lows of promotions and disciplinaries, office affairs.
 Workplaces are packed with different narratives, which we need in our lives.
-If you’re not getting them in a workplace you’re getting them on the street in the underground economy – drug dealing, gangs, weapons, police.
+If you’re not getting them in a workplace you’re getting them on the street in the underground economy—drug dealing, gangs, weapons, police.